corda/corda/docs/source/database-management.rst

 Corda provides migration scripts in an XML format for its internal node and vault tables.
 CorDapps should provide migration scripts for the tables they manage.
 In Corda, ``MappedSchemas`` (see :doc:`api-persistence`) manage JPA Entities and thus the corresponding database tables.
-So ``MappedSchemas`` are the natural place to point to the changelog file(s) that contain the changesets for those tables.
+So ``MappedSchemas`` are the natural place to point to the changelog file(s) that contain the change-sets for those tables.
 Nodes can configure which ``MappedSchemas`` are included which means only the required tables are created.
-To follow standard best practices, our convention for structuring the changelogs is to have a "master" changelog file per ``MappedSchema`` that will only include release changelogs (see example below).
+To follow standard best practices, our convention for structuring the change-logs is to have a "master" changelog file per ``MappedSchema`` that will only include release change-logs (see example below).

 Example: